Explore Hanbury's Garden

 - Around 4,800 bulbs will be planted in the Ribbon Border around the Parterre during October.
 Hyacinths, tulips and daffodils will be placed precisely in the ground, in preparation for a stunning display of colour next spring.

 - As the temperature starts to fall, around mid-September our tender greens, including the exotic and citrus collection will need to be brought inside.
-They will spend the winter in the warmer climate of the Orangery.
+This special selection trees and shrubs will spend the winter in the warmer climate of the Orangery.

 - After a busy summer our bowling green will close at the end of September.
-Our gardeners will then be able to get to work mowing and reseeding the surface before leaving it alone over the winter to allow the surface chance to recover before the green reopens again in the spring.
+Our gardeners will then be able to get to work with the seasonal lawn maintenance of aerating, scarifying and top-dressing the surface before leaving it alone over the winter to allow the grass to recover in time for more bowling fun next year.

 Spread over one and a half acres, our productive Walled Garden is certified organic by the Soil Association.
 The autumn months are some of the most productive here with a bountiful harvest of pumpkins, squashes, leeks, cabbages, celeriac and swede.
 Top of our gardener’s to do list in the autumn, is to harvest this produce for use in our tearooms and for sale at the produce stall in the garden for you to enjoy at home.